Skip to content

 climbing_stairs_dfs.rb

-Recursive tree for climbing stairs
+Recursion tree for climbing stairs

-Figure 14-3 Recursive tree for climbing stairs
+Figure 14-3 Recursion tree for climbing stairs

-Observing Figure 14-3, the exponential time complexity is caused by 'overlapping subproblems'.
-For example, \(dp[9]\) is decomposed into \(dp[8]\) and \(dp[7]\), \(dp[8]\) into \(dp[7]\) and \(dp[6]\), both containing the subproblem \(dp[7]\).
+Observing the above figure, the exponential time complexity is caused by "overlapping subproblems".
+For example, \(dp[9]\) is decomposed into \(dp[8]\) and \(dp[7]\), and \(dp[8]\) is decomposed into \(dp[7]\) and \(dp[6]\), both of which contain the subproblem \(dp[7]\).

 The code is as follows: